pcdshub/engineering_tools/README.md

 <tr>
     <td>verify-hutch</td>
     <td>
-usage: verify-hutch <hutch>
+usage: verify-hutch hutch
-Script that returns confirmation if the passed hutch is a known/existing hutch, success indicated by exit 0, failure by exit 1
+Verifies that the passed argument is a known hutch, exit 0 for success and exit 1 for failure.
     </td>
 </tr>